 - Caste Certificate (for reserved category candidates)

-MA Disaster Management Syllabus
+MA in Disaster Management Syllabus

 The masters in disaster management is a 2-year course divided into 4 semesters.
 The course includes core courses, electives, skill enhancement courses, value-added courses, internships & field work, and research courses.
 Here is the syllabus of the MA in Disaster Management offered by the Tata Institute of Social Sciences, Mumbai:

-MA Disaster Management Job Opportunities
+MA in Disaster Management Job Opportunities

 After completion of masters in disaster management, the candidates can find jobs in the government & public sector, International & Intergovernmental Organizations (like UN Agencies, Red Cross societies, World Bank projects, etc), NGOs, and private sectors for their CSR activities.
 Some of the job roles available after completion of an MA in Disaster Management are mentioned below, along with the average salary as per PayScale:

-MA Disaster Management FAQs
+MA in Disaster Management FAQs

 What are the government jobs that one can apply for after completing the MA Disaster Management course?